harvester/docs/docs/networking/harvester-network.md

     Modifying the default VLAN network setting will not change the existing configured host networks.

 !!! note
     Harvester supports configuring bond interfaces but it can only be created during PEX Boot installation.
-Here is [an example](/install/harvester-configuration/#example_11).
+Refer [here](/install/harvester-configuration/#example_11) for an example.

   ![](./assets/enable-vlan.png)